Bhutan – A Country I visited just once and fell in love with.

 The high perched prayer flags, the ancient architecture, as well as the environment, speak even more volumes about this preservation.

 Bhutan is a land of monks, Dzongs, Monasteries, and the pristine Himalayas.
-It’s quiet and serene with the beauty that is unmatched with any other place I have ever been to.
+It’s quiet and serene, with the beauty that is unmatched by any other place I have ever been to.

 The people are warm and charm you with their simplicity and politeness.
-The life moves at a slow pace that adds to the charm.
+Life moves at a slow pace that adds to the charm.

 What to do in Bhutan?